Senior School Houses

 - Sutton and Benson

 Throughout the academic year, the houses compete, both in association with their partner House and separately, accumulating points as they take part in House Music, Brains Trust, House Hockey, House Netball, House Rugby, House Tennis, Yeo & Pearl Cups, House Debating, House Swimming and House Reading.

 At the end of the Summer Term, the points from all the year's House competitions are added up and the pair of Houses with the most points are awarded the House Championship trophy.
-In 2017-18, the trophy went to Collett and Alliott Houses and we look forward to finding out who this year's winners are!
+In 2018-19, the trophy went to Collett and Alliott Houses for the second year running!